jup-ag/space-station/guides/6-community/personal-security-on-solana.md

 ### Other Considerations

+#### Physical Security

+- Who else has access to the space where your device is stored?
+- Are your hardware wallets and backups locked up in a safe?
+- Do you have secondary backups in second physically secure location?

 #### Hardware

 - How secure is the user’s device?
 Are there any backdoors on the device itself?